rebelot/heirline.nvim/cookbook.md

     component's progeny.
 - `on_click`:
   - Type: `table` with the following fields:
-    - `callback`: lua function to be called on mouse click(s).
+    - `callback`: (vim/)lua function to be called on mouse click(s).
 The function has the signature `function(self, minwid, nclicks, button)` (see `:h 'statusline'` description for `@`).
+If a `string` is provided, it is interpreted as the _raw_ function name (`v:lua.` is not prepended) of an already defined function accessible from vim global scope.
+    Type: `function` or `string`.
     - `name`: the global name the function will be registered with.
+    It is not required when `callback` is a `string`.
 Type: `string` or `function -> string`.
-    - `update`: whether the function should be registered even if it already was.
+    - `update`: whether the function should be registered even if it already exists in the global namespace.
     This is useful for dynamically registering different callbacks.
     Omit this field if you are registering only one function.
     Type: `boolean` (optional).
-  - Description: Register a lua callback to be called on mouse click(s).
-You need to supply a global name the function will be registered with.
+  - Description: Specify a function to be called when clicking on the component (including its progeny);
+    Lua functions are automatically registered in the global scope with the name provided by the `name` field.
 Arguments passed to the function are the same described for the `@` statusline field, with the addition of the component reference (`self`) as the first parameter.
+The self parameter is _not_ passed if `callback` is a `string`.
-    By default, the callback is dynamically registered _only_ the first time the component containing it is evaluated.
+    By default, the callback is registered only once: the first time it's encountered during components evaluation.
     If `update` is `true`, the callback will be (re-)registered at each evaluation cycle.
-Note: be careful of the arguments passed to the callback, you may often prefer wrapping a 'third-party' functions rather than passing their reference as is.
+Note 1: be careful of the arguments passed to the callback, you may often prefer wrapping a 'third-party' functions rather than passing their reference as is.
+Note 2: the callback is ___not___ executed in the context of the window/buffer the component belongs to, but in the context of the _actual_ current window and buffer.
 - `{...}`:
   - Type: `list`
   - Description: The component progeny.
 Each item of the list is a component